dqsis/dqsis.github.io/README.md

 ### Personal information and interests
 I have [a beautiful wife](https://twitter.com/kalliopierripi) and two incredible daughters.

 I enjoy a variety of free-time activities, ranging from electric guitar to 3D printing.
 However, I spend most of my free time practicing endurance sports.
 I started swimming when I was six, and have not stopped since then.
 But I am also a cyclist and a runner.
 In 2014 I rode Mont Ventoux, in 2015 Passo dello Stelvio, and in 2022 Alpe d’Huez.
 In 2021 I ran for the first time the [Athens Marathon](https://www.athensauthenticmarathon.gr/site/index.php/en/) in 4hrs33min, which I did again (together with my wife this time) in 2023.
+Recently I also discovered [[Training | strength training]], which I try to practice 3 times/week.

 I try to read [2 to 3 books per month](https://www.goodreads.com/review/list/58873133-dimitrios-kiousis?shelf=read).
 My favorite possession is my [Honda Monkey](https://photos.app.goo.gl/evcdJG2P9QxK2cpy6) which I bought in March 2022.